yassourlab/GInGeR/README.md

 Used for searching for locating the genes in the assembly graphs (by searching for them in the assembly contigs and inferring their location in the graph)

+# Acknowledgements
+GInGer is open source and available thanks to the hard work of [Haimasree Bhattacharya](https://github.com/haimasree)